RiboswitchClassifier/RiboswitchClassification/README.md

 2.processed_datasets

     a. final_32classes.csv                --> Original 32 riboswitches Dataset cleaned and Frequencies calculated
-    b. final_32train.csv          --> 90% of each riboswitches label in the final_32classes.csv
+    b. final_32train.csv          --> 90% of each riboswitch class's instances in the final_32classes.csv
-    c. final_32test.csv           --> Remaining 10% of each riboswitches label in the final_32classes.csv
+    c. final_32test.csv           --> Remaining 10% of each riboswitch class's instances in the final_32classes.csv

 3.models